Dash: Accelerating Distributed Private Convolutional Neural Network Inference with Arithmetic Garbled Circuits: Design of

-\schemename{} requires only a single round of communication regardless of the depth of the ANN, or the number of alternating linear and non-linear layers.
-While \gnn{} explicitly does not exploit this outstanding property in its implementation fancy-garbling and streams the GC to the evaluator during the online time, \schemename{} capitalizes on this property and significantly accelerates the online phase. \schemename{} can evaluate layer by layer of the garbled ANN without being slowed down by network communication at each transition from linear to non-linear, or non-linear to linear layer.
+\schemename{} requires only a single round of online communication regardless of the depth of the ANN, or the number of alternating linear and non-linear layers.
+While \gnnp{} \cite{DBLP:journals/iacr/BallCMRS19} explicitly does not exploit this outstanding property in its implementation \emph{fancy-garbling} and streams the GC to the evaluator during the online phase, \schemename{} capitalizes on this property and thus significantly accelerates the online phase. \schemename{} can evaluate the garbled ANN layer by layer without being slowed down by network communication at each transition from linear to non-linear layer (or vice versa).
+For a fixed input size (sum of inputs from all input providers) and a fixed CPM, \schemename{} has a constant online communication volume regardless of ANN architecture or the number of input providers.

-For a fixed input size (sum of inputs from all input providers) and a fixed CPM, \schemename{} also has a constant online communication volume and constant memory requirements regardless of the architecture of the garbled ANN or the number of input providers.
-Unlike \gnn, introducing a TEE into our scheme allows arbitrary numbers of input-providers per inference.
-This also distinguishes \schemename{} from secret-sharing-based approaches, which are inherently limited in this aspect since they have to communicate and store a share for each input provider.
+If TEE-Support like Intel SGX is provided and the use-case agrees with the TEE-assumption (see \autoref{sec:security_of_dash}), \schemename{} can optimize the OTs for communicating the garbled inputs to the garbling device away and can run the inference with more than two input providers.
+This distinguishes \schemename{} from secret-sharing-based approaches, which are inherently limited in this aspect as they have to communicate and store a share for each input provider.
+Furthermore, trough leveraging the TEE \schemename{} achieves malicious security and can thus enable the use of ML inference in security critical domains, where protocol participants are not trustworthy and semi-honest security is not sufficient.

-Remarkably, Dash achieves malicious security alongside all of these features and can thus enable the use of ML inference in critical applications, where protocol participants are not trustworthy and semi-honest security is not enough.
+If the hardware does not provide TEE support, then \schemename{} does not achieve security against malicious attackers.
+However, all other \schemename{} optimizations are preserved and \schemename{} remains secure in the semi-honest outsourced inference scenario.
+In this scenario, \schemename{} still beats the current SOTA scheme (see also \cite{DBLP:conf/sp/NgC23}) \gnnp{} for the outsourced inference case (\gnnp{} also does not consider network overhead due to OTs in the evaluation).

-Like many other schemes, \schemename{} does not support private learning.
-Learning requires the parameters in the model to change constantly, which does not agree well with offline pre-computation.
-Secure learning with feasible computation requirements is an open research problem and not the focus of this work.
+Like other schemes, \schemename{} does not support training, as this requires constant parameter changes, which does not fit well with offline pre-computation.
+Secure training with feasible computation requirements is an open research problem and not the focus of this work.